 Note the following points specific to EDIFACT:

-See the list of EDIFACT separator characters, in the reference for the Separator setting, at the end of this book.
+See the list of EDIFACT separator characters, in the reference for the Separator setting.

 In this case, InterSystems IRIS supports an additional value for PropType.
 You can use DateTime:HL7 in addition to the types listed in Using Virtual Documents in Productions.